Why you should swap the South of France for the North this autumn

 Swap… Carcassonne for Montreuil-Sur-Mer

 Montreuil’s ramparts may not be quite as impressive as Carcassonne’s but its gastronomy is out of this world.
 The range of restaurants is huge; from double-Michelin-starred Alexandre Gauthier’s three restaurants (haute cuisine, mid-range or rotisserie), excellent pizzas at local hangout Le Piccolino to the fantastic invention that is Pique-Nique Chic.
-This last is a guided e-bike tour through the neighbouring 7-Vallées region along bucolic rivers and quiet lanes, ending at an out-of-the-way spot for lunch cooked by one of Montreuil’s top chefs.
+This last is a guided e-bike tour through the neighbouring 7-Vallees region along bucolic rivers and quiet lanes, ending at an out-of-the-way spot for lunch cooked by one of Montreuil’s top chefs.

 Swap… lavender fields for samphire spreads

 “Meet me on the north dyke, just past the pink house,” he said.
 Who was I to refuse?
-The Bay of the Somme is 3km across if you go directly but we meandered happily while my walking guide danced on the quicksand.
+The Bay of the Somme is two miles across if you go directly but we meandered happily while my walking guide danced on the quicksand.
 We crossed the canyons the tide had left and walked to where the sand lay cracked and untouched by high tide.
 This is where the samphire plants grow like cacti in the desert; we searched for the newest plants, savouring the fresh salty green crunch.

 Swap… Espiguette in the Carmargue for Wissant

-Wissant means ‘white sands’ and you get 12km of the good stuff here.
+Wissant means “white sands” and you get over seven miles of the good stuff here.
 The beach is only a few minutes from the Eurotunnel and sits between the cliffs of Cap Blanc-Nez and Cap Gris-Nez, both of which are designated Grand Sites de France for their natural beauty.

 Swap… Sommieres for Saint-Omer

-The St-Omer marshland – or Audomarois – is a 700km network of canals and fertile spots to grow food.
+The St-Omer marshland – or Audomarois – is a 435-mile network of canals with fertile spots to grow food.
 Until the 1970s, the area had no roads and its Flemish inhabitants were mostly made up of market gardeners.
-The area still produces six million white cauliflowers per year, as well as 50 other types of vegetables, so you can imagine how special the Saturday morning market is.
+The area still produces six million white cauliflowers a year, as well as 50 other types of vegetables, so you can imagine how special the Saturday morning market is.

 Swap… MUCEM for Louvre-Lens